 In terms of these operators, a single homogeneous component in $z$ of $X_q(i,z)$ becomes an expression of the form

 where $t_i$ acts only in the lattice and $\sum_{n \ge 0} (-1)^n P_i^{(n+k)} Q_i^{(1^{n})}$ acts only in the Fock space.
-Thus, the $q$-deformed Frenkel-Kac-Segal construction says that these alternating sums, together with their adjoints, generate an action of the quantum affine Lie algebra $U_q(\hg)$.
+Thus, the $q$-deformed Frenkel-Kac-Segal construction says that these alternating sums, together with their adjoints, generate an action of the quantum affine (or toroidal) algebra $U_q(\hg)$.